rstudio-conf-2020/pro-product-administration/README.md

 ## Learning objectives

-During this course you will learn how to install and configure: •R, compiled from source, in order to have multiple R versions side-by-side •RStudio Server Pro, integrated with LDAP authentication •RStudio Connect, integrated with a mail server •RStudio Package Manager
+During this course you will learn how to install and configure:

+* R, compiled from source, in order to have multiple R versions side-by-side
+* RStudio Server Pro, integrated with LDAP authentication
+* RStudio Connect, integrated with a mail server
+* RStudio Package Manager

 ## Is this course for me?

 Pre-requirements: I assume that you are confident in managing Linux (Ubuntu).
 Specifically, I assume you already know how to:

-•Edit configuration files using vim or nano
+* Edit configuration files using vim or nano
-•Tail a log file •Stop and start services
+* Tail a log file
+* Stop and start services
-•SSH into a remote virtual machine
+* SSH into a remote virtual machine

 We will not cover any of these topics in detail:

-•Vertical scaling with load balancing
+* Vertical scaling with load balancing
-•Docker, kubernetes and launcher
+* Docker, kubernetes and launcher
-•Authentication methods other than LDAP
+* Authentication methods other than LDAP
-•Database configuration, pro drivers
+* Database configuration, pro drivers
-•Setting up proxies or reverse proxies, e.g. using Nginx or Apache •Automated, scripted deployment, e.g. using Chef, Puppet or Ansible
+* Setting up proxies or reverse proxies, e.g. using Nginx or Apache
+* Automated, scripted deployment, e.g. using Chef, Puppet or Ansible

 ## Prework